 About Tales from Planet Earth

-Tales From Planet Earth showcases global environmental films with the belief that issues don't move people . . . stories do!
-We try to link compelling narratives to the work of scholars and to efforts by community partners advocating for environmental and social justice.
-The highlight of our work is a biennial film festival thematically journeying around the globe to explore how stories told through film shape our understanding of nature and inspire action on behalf of the diversity of life.
+Tales From Planet Earth has showcased global environmental films with the belief that issues don't move people . . . stories do!
+We have tried to link compelling narratives to the work of scholars and community organizations advocating for environmental and social justice.
+The highlight of our work has been a biennial film festival thematically journeying around the globe to explore how stories told through film shape our understanding of nature and inspire action on behalf of the diversity of life.

-To date, our four festivals -- 2007 on the theme of Hope, 2009 on the theme of Justice, 2012 on the theme of Environmental Soundings, and 2013 on the theme of Futures -- have collectively drawn over 14,000 festival-goers and have screened more than 150 films set in 42 different countries on all 7 continents!
-Our next festival will take place November 6-8, 2015, curated around the theme of Belief.
+Our five previous festivals -- in 2007 on the theme of Hope, 2009 on the theme of Justice, 2012 on the theme of Environmental Soundings, 2013 on the theme of Futures, and 2015 on the theme of Belief -- have collectively drawn more than 17,000 festival-goers and have screened nearly 200 films set in 46 different countries and on all 7 continents!

 This project is a major outreach event of the Center for Culture, History, and Environment within the Nelson Institute for Environmental Studies at the University of Wisconsin-Madison.
 The Center's mission is to bring together faculty, staff, graduate students and others from a wide array of disciplines to explore changing relationships between people and environment over time.
 Because human interactions with the natural world are always mediated by institutions, politics, ideas, and values, an important component of the Center's mission is to understand how knowledge, beliefs, political economy, and culture have shaped, and been shaped, by the environment.